Knightscope, Inc. Commitments Disclosure

 Sales Tax Contingencies

-The Company has historically not collected state sales tax on the sale of its MaaS product offering but has paid sales tax in conjunction with the Financing Arrangement of the Company’s ASRs with Farnam and use tax on all purchases of raw materials.
+The Company has historically not collected state sales tax on the sale of its MaaS product offering but has paid use tax on all purchases of raw materials.
 The Company’s MaaS product offering may be subject to sales tax in certain jurisdictions.
 If a taxing authority were to successfully assert that the Company has not properly collected sales or other transaction taxes, or if sales or other transaction tax laws or the interpretation thereof were to change, and the Company was unable to enforce the terms of their contracts with clients that give the right to reimbursement for the assessed sales taxes, tax liabilities in amounts that could be material may be incurred.
-Based on the Company’s assessment, the Company has recorded a use tax liability of approximately $0.4 million as of December 31, 2024 and 2023, which has been included in other current liabilities on the accompanying balance sheets.
+Based on the Company’s assessment, the Company has recorded a use tax liability of $42 thousand and $0.4 million as of December 31, 2025 and 2024, respectively, which has been included in accrued expense and other current liabilities on the accompanying Balance Sheets.
 The Company continues to analyze possible sales tax exposure but does not currently believe that any individual claim or aggregate claims that might arise will ultimately have a material effect on its results of operations, financial position or cash flows.

 About Commitments Disclosures